-Prerequisite(s): MTH 014 or MTH 095 or MTH 099 with a C- or better, or SM18, or equivalent score on the Mathematics Placement Examination
+Prerequisite(s): MTH 014 with a C- or better, or SM18, or equivalent score on the Mathematics Placement Examination; Acceptance into the Radiologic Technology program.

 Note: A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.